 The reservoir is with a Slide-Seal top-opening which allows you to easily fill and empty the reservoir and you have a full access for cleaning after use.
 It comes with twin-welded baffles for stability and to maintain a flat profile.
 It is built from strong yet light TPU material.

-You have a QuickConnect system which allows you to remove the reservoir for easier loading, replacement and cleaning.
+You have a QuickConnect system that allows you to remove the reservoir for easier loading, replacement and cleaning.
 The weight is 170 grams and its dimensions are (L x W x D) 39 x 19 x 6.5 cm.

 The mentioned reservoir compartment has a small hole on the bottom.
 This is to get rid of condensed water, or in case that you missed closing the reservoir properly.
 So the rest of the gear will not be soaked with water.